- ©Marcus Koppen

 We would like to create the opportunity for creative minds and experts who are involved in this direction to bring their work into our notice.
 By doing so you would give us the opportunity to take your achievements and ambitions into consideration while developing our methods and tools to support innovative concepts for circular construction.

-The open source Python scripts are available on the Github repository.
+The open source Python scripts are available on the Github repository, which will be updated over the course of the research project.

 You can support our work financially, and stay updated on the latest developments, via our Petje Af page.